-- 8. This document provides information on issues raised during the 25 July and 13 September informal consultations related to budgeting for the operational effectiveness work stream and the proposed CPBCP Budget structure, including reporting and accountability, the cost classification structure and hierarchy, governance and the potential for threshold levels, full-cost recovery and coordinated emergency responses.
+- 8. This document provides information on issues raised during the 25 July informal consultation related to budgeting for the operational effectiveness work stream and the proposed CPB structure, including reporting and accountability, the cost classification structure and hierarchy, governance and the potential for threshold levels, full-cost recovery and coordinated emergency responses.
 It also provides an update on the resource-based planning and macro-advance financing work streams and pilots. - 9.
 Along with its recommendations and preliminary draft decision, this document serves as a working draft of the formal board document to be considered at the 2016 Second Regular Session.
 It will be updated to reflect feedback from the Board and any developments in the FFR. - 10.
-Nine Eleven annexes develop the concepts presented in the document using examples from the Zimbabwe country office, where possible.
+Nine annexes develop the concepts presented in the document using examples from the Zimbabwe country office, where possible.
 Annex I outlines Zimbabwe's draft CSP and Strategic Outcomes; the final Zimbabwe CSP will be presented to the Board for approval during the First Regular Session in February 2017.
 Annex II shows the budget information that will provide the basis for budgetary approval for CSPs, and the format of the five-year country portfolio budget.
 Annex III provides a one-year budget view by Strategic Outcome and activity, which will form part of the annual planning cycle.
 Annex IV provides a one-year activity view by Strategic Outcome.
 Annexes V and VI provide working examples of the financial information and the information for resources-to-results reporting that could be shown in a Standard Country Report.
 Annex VII shows how full-cost recovery would be applied to various types of contribution for an activity in Zimbabwe.
-Annex VIII reviews possible amendments to provides a note on governance aspects of the WFP General Rules-CSPs Policy and Financial Regulations to align them with the Strategic Plan (2017-2021), budgeting for operational effectiveness component of the Policy on CSPs and CPB structure.FFR.
-Annex IX sets out the draft decision contained in the "Policy on Country Strategic Plans - Fifth Draft".
-Annex X outlines the preliminary draft decision on the FFR for approval by the Board at its session in November 2017.
-Annex XI provides the preliminary proposal for budgetary thresholds for delegations of authority to be considered in 2017.
+Annex VIII reviews possible amendments to the WFP General Rules and Financial Regulations to align them with the Strategic Plan (2017-2021), the Policy on CSPs and CPB structure.
+Annex IX outlines the preliminary draft decision for approval by the Board at its session in November 2017.